 Nanotechnology provides a platform to formulate drugs in nanometer size range that would enhance their efficacy in a variety of dosage forms.
 Recent advancement in nanotechnology has proven that nanoparticles (NP) has great potentials as drug carriers.
 The interfacial layers surrounding the particles play an integral part in nanoscale matter, fundamentally affecting all their properties.
-These interfacial layers typically consist of ions, inorganic and organic molecules.1
+These interfacial layers typically consist of ions, inorganic and organic molecules.

 Particle reduction technologies have enabled the production of different types of nanostructures that exhibit unique physicochemical and biological properties.
 These particles are being widely explored for various biomedical applications and acquiring significant importance the pharmaceutical field.
-Other advantages of small particles include reducing in drug-related toxicity, enhancing drug release, improving solubility and bioavailability, and providing better formulation opportunities for the drugs.2
+Other advantages of small particles include reducing drug-related toxicity, enhancing drug release, improving solubility and bioavailability, and providing better formulation opportunities for the drugs.

 Targeted drug delivery is a useful delivery approach to improve the safety and efficacy of therapeutic agents.
 The application of NP has allowed the possibility of targeted drug delivery through enhanced permeability and retention (EPR) effect.
-Many organic and inorganic materials have been used to prepare NP as reported in the literature, with different characteristics and properties depending on the forming materials.^{3,4} Organic materials such as chitosan, poly(lactic-co-glycolic acid) (PLGA) and poly(hydroxyalkanoates) (PHA) are among the polymers that are being extensively explored for numerous applications alongside other inorganic materials such as zinc oxide and graphene.^{5,6} and N-acetyl-D-glucosamine (NAG) as its main forming units.7 Unlike chitin that is insoluble in most solvents, chitosan is soluble in acidic environment.
+Many organic and inorganic materials have been used to prepare NP as reported in the literature, with different characteristics and properties depending on the forming materials.
+Organic materials such as chitosan, poly(lactic-co-glycolic acid) (PLGA) and poly(hydroxyalkanoates) (PHA) are among the polymers that are being extensively explored for numerous applications alongside other inorganic materials such as zinc oxide and graphene.

+Chitosan is a hydrophilic cationic linear polyamine derived from chitin, a substance that is found in abundance in crustacean shells such as crabs, shrimps and lobsters.
+It is a biodegradable polysaccharide, containing both glucosamine and N-acetyl-D-glucosamine (NAG) as its main forming units.
+Unlike chitin that is insoluble in most solvents, chitosan is soluble in acidic environment.
 At pH lower than 6.5, the glucosamine units will convert into a soluble form.
 At higher pH, however, chitosan will precipitate.
 The biodegradability, biocompatibility and low toxicity properties of chitosan have made it suitable to be used in formulating pharmaceuticals and biomedical preparations.